Ilikai Marina

 One of 20 current MLS listings includes 'WASHER/DRYER' in the inclusions, suggesting at least some units may have in-unit laundry.
 None of the public remarks explicitly advertise 'washer/dryer in unit' or 'in-unit laundry'; most remarks reference shared facilities.
 Evidence is therefore limited to a single listing inclusion and appears implied rather than broadly confirmed across agents.

-Evidence is very strong that Ilikai Marina has shared/community laundry.
-Multiple current listing remarks explicitly mention "common washer/dryer," a "laundry room on the 8th floor," and "community laundry facilities," which aligns with the MLS COMLAU amenity checkbox across all current listings.
-The consistency across many remarks suggests this is a real building feature, not just copy-paste checkbox noise.
+Evidence is overwhelming that Ilikai Marina has shared/community laundry facilities.
+Multiple listings mention it directly across different remarks, including "common washer/dryer," "laundry room on the 8th floor," and "Washer and dryers are located on the eighth floor," confirming this is a building amenity rather than an in-unit feature.
+The consistency across many listings suggests this is real, not just copy-paste checkbox noise.

-Parking is clearly offered at the building.
-Across many current listings, agents repeatedly mention parking availability in the garage or nearby, with details such as 'parking available in the building garage for a fee,' 'covered parking is available for $150/month,' and 'ample parking at reasonable rates.'
-This is consistent across multiple remarks and appears to be a true building-level amenity rather than a one-off copy-paste error.
+Parking is clearly offered at Ilikai Marina.
+Across many current listings, multiple agents mention parking in the garage or available for rent, including phrases like "covered parking is available," "parking available for a fee," and "onsite parking garage."
+The evidence is consistent across listings and appears to be repeated by multiple agents rather than a one-off copy-paste claim.

 Out of ~20 listings, only 1 listing's checkbox indicates 'ASSIGN' but ZERO public remarks explicitly say 'assigned', 'deeded' or 'designated stall'.
 Multiple listings consistently describe 'parking available for rent', '$150/month', 'covered parking', or 'parking services'—language that implies monthly paid parking rather than reserved/deeded stalls.
 The evidence across many agent remarks points to rental parking (not assigned), though the single MLS ASSIGN flag creates some uncertainty.